abgowda0428/Shell-Scripting-Projects/Archive-Large-Files/README.md

 * Provide the path of Directory.
 * Check the Directory is present or not.
-* create "Archive" folder if not already present.
+* Create "Archive" folder if not already present.
 * Finds the files with the size more then 20MB.
 * Compress each file.
 * Move the compressed files to "Archive" folder.